 Together with a working group, the youth representatives gather the opinions and ideas of young people.
 They do this through things like giving guest lessons and workshops at schools, visiting events and organising activities.
 All opinions and ideas gathered by youth representatives are discussed with politicians, policy makers and within official government delegations.
 They go to the UN’s General Assembly, the Commission on Social Development and the High Level Political Forum about the Sustainable Development Goals.

 These youth representatives are supported by the Ministry of Foreign Affairs.

 That’s what youth representatives like to be.
 Are you interested in having us as a speaker?
-Or would you like to invite us for a conversation, dialogue, event or other occasion that centres on youth?
-Send an email to Manal ([email protected]) or Mert ([email protected]).
+Or would you like to invite us for a conversation, dialogue, event or other occasion that centers on youth?
+Send an email to Manal ([email protected]).

 The working group UN Youth (VN Jongeren in Dutch) supports the Youth Representatives for Human Rights and Safety.
 The working group consists of ten to fifteen driven young people aged 16 to 26.
 Together they give guest lessons at secondary schools and organise projects and events, like a school competition or debate night about the UN.
 They do this by themselves or together with the youth representatives (and often with another collaborator).
 Via social media they keep their followers updated on interesting and current UN news.
 The working group meets in Utrecht every two weeks.

 Want to request a guest lesson from the working group UN Youth?
 You can!
 Guest lessons on radicalisation or about peace and safety can be adapted to every class.
 You can request this guest lesson or receive more information at [email protected].

 follow the youth representatives

 You can follow Manal on her Instagram channel.